thebigcrafter/KygekClearConsole/README.md

 ## ➕ Additional Info

-KygekClearConsole is a PocketMine-MP plugin by KygekTeam and licensed under **GPL-3.0**.
+KygekClearConsole is a PocketMine-MP plugin by KygekTeam but is being maintained by thebigcrafter and licensed under **GPL-3.0**.

-- Join our Discord server [here](https://discord.gg/CXtqUZv) for latest news and support from KygekTeam.
+- Join our Discord server [here](https://discord.gg/cEXW8uK6QA) for latest news and support from thebigcrafter.
-- If you found bugs or want to give suggestions, please visit [here](https://github.com/KygekTeam/KygekClearConsole/issues) or join our Discord server.
+- If you found bugs or want to give suggestions, please visit [here](https://github.com/thebigcrafter/KygekClearConsole/issues) or join our Discord server.
 - We accept all contributions!
-If you want to contribute please make a pull request in [here](https://github.com/KygekTeam/KygekClearConsole/pulls).
+If you want to contribute please make a pull request in [here](https://github.com/thebigcrafter/KygekClearConsole/pulls).